Savage Land

-The Savage Land is a hidden prehistoric land appearing in American comic books published by Marvel Comics.
-It is a tropical preserve hidden in Antarctica.
+The Savage Land is a fictional prehistoric land that features in American comic books published by Marvel Comics.
+It is a tropical preserve, hidden in Antarctica.
 It has appeared in many story arcs in Uncanny X-Men as well as other related books.

+The Savage Land has appeared in various media outside comics, including animated series and video games.
+It also makes a brief appearance in the 2022 Marvel Cinematic Universe film Doctor Strange in the Multiverse of Madness.

 Publication history

-The Savage Land first appeared as The Land Where Time Stands Still in Marvel Mystery Comics #22 (Aug.
+The Savage Land first appeared as 'The Land Where Time Stands Still' in Marvel Mystery Comics #22 (Aug.
 1941), in the tale "Khor, the Black Sorcerer" by Joe Simon, Jack Kirby, and Syd Shores.
 It gained its familiar form and moniker in X-Men #10 (March 1965), courtesy of Stan Lee and Jack Kirby.